 Monetary policy instruments can have an effect on financial stability.
 Recently, it has been proposed that monetary policy can affect the build-up of risk in the financial system through the "risk-taking channel", an independent and previously unrecognised part of the transmission mechanism.
 There are a number of ways in which (loose) monetary policy is said to encourage risk-taking.
-Low interest rates can encourage investors to select higher-yielding, riskier assets over low-yielding, safe assets in a "search for yield".
+Low interest rates can encourage investors to substitute low-yielding, safe assets for higher yielding, riskier assets - the "search for yield".
 Investors (such as pension funds) may make this substitution in the hope of attaining returns that match their commitments.